Adrian Feint: Education and military service

 Feint was born in Narrandera, New South Wales.
 He studied at Sydney Art School from 1911 under Julian Ashton and Elioth Gruner.
 Enlisting at age twenty one with the Australian Imperial Forces, Feint embarked for France on 17 September 1916 from Sydney aboard HMAT Borda A30.
 He served with the rank of Private with the 15th Australian Field Ambulance and on 8 September 1918 he was given an official Recommendation for his service.
-Before being demobbed in 1919, he was granted three months leave to study at the Académie Julien in Paris.
+Before being demobbed in 1919, he was granted three months leave to study at the Académie Julian in Paris.
 He studied plate etching from 1922 to 1926; woodblock-engraving from 1926 to 1928, with assistance from Thea Proctor in 1927; and oil painting beginning in 1938, with Margaret Preston.
 That year he joined and exhibited with Robert Menzies' anti-modernist foundation, the Australian Academy of Art, of which Proctor and Preston were also members.